El/La Para TransLatinas: Nominations and awards

 In 2017, El/La Para TransLatinas was nominated for the award Organization Grand Marshal which is recognized in San Francisco's Annual Pride Parade.
 This award nominates people and organizations that have made significant contributions in the LGBT community.
 The winner of the Organization Grand Marshal is selected by the public via online voting.

 In 2013, El/La Para TransLatinas was recognized and awarded a $200,000 grant by the San Francisco Human Rights Commission for their anti-violence work.

 In 2021, El/La Para TransLatinas received the Grassroots Leadership Award, as part of the 2021 Immigrant Leadership Awards presented by the San Francisco Immigrant Rights Commission.

-In 2021, Nicole SantaMaria, Executive Director of El/La Para TransLatinas served as a 2021 San Francisco Pride Community Grand Marshal.
+In 2021, Nicole Santamaría, Executive Director of El/La Para TransLatinas, served as a 2021 San Francisco Pride Community Grand Marshal.